 So on Ze Discord people kept asking me about “What are the best expansions/mods to get for Battletech” and since Discord is a terrible platform made for dumb people with short attention spans, information is easily lost.
 So here’s a forum topic instead.

 If you haven’t finished the vanilla campaign yet, finish the vanilla campaign first.
-All the expansion packs for the game add content to the post-campaign freeroam mode or the career mode (which is a “pull yourself up by your bootstraps” freeroam mode without the campaign).
-You don’t need the DLC to get the “full experience”, and if you didn’t enjoy the base campaign game the mods and DLC won’t magically make your experience better.
+If you didn’t enjoy the base campaign game the mods and DLC won’t magically make your experience better.
 If you haven’t played the game since 1.0, you’ll also find that there have been a lot of extra auto-generated mission profiles, several mech variants and vehicle variants, and even a couple of gameplay mechanics so there’s a quite a bit more variety in the “in-between” sections of the campaign as well.

 Career mode was added mainly as a vehicle for all the stuff the DLC adds: It’s a free-roam experience where you just start with the argo and a couple of mechs, free to go where you please.
 Without the DLC it’ll be pretty barebones, but the DLC and practically all the mods are built around this mode.

-I personally would recommend all the DLC, but if you’re budget strapped I’d recommend getting them in the order they were released:
+I personally recommend all the DLC, but if you’re cash-strapped I’d recommend getting them in the order they were released:

-The Urban Warfare DLC adds a couple more flashpoints focused around light mechs and the excellent Urban enviroment (also added to any applicable planet), which does exactly what it says on the tin.
+The Urban Warfare DLC adds a couple more flashpoints focused around light mechs and the excellent Urban enviroment, which does exactly what it says on the tin.
 Expect lots of jumpjet action to break sightlines, missed shots slamming into nearby buildings knocking them down and even the introduction of an ECM mech.
 It’s quite neat!

 This equipment is also very, very good and is considered OP by a lot of people.
 It’s fun equipment, I like the flashpoint campaign, but this DLC is probably the “least neccessary” of all of them, and a lot of the equipment doesn’t show up in the enemies’ hands (although the 1.9 patch mitigates this somewhat).